Lecturers and Staff

 Modules: Journalism

-Modules: Media, Politics and Society II; Media and Development
+Module: Media, Politics and Society I

 Dr. Michael Thomas P. Sprenger-Menzel studied at European universities, where he earned Master’s Degrees in Business Administration, Economics and Law, Political Science, Roman Languages and English, Anthropology, Sociology, Philosophy, Theology, African Studies and Global Economics.
 He worked as a Chartered Public Accountant for KPMG, one of the global “Big Four” accounting firms, and taught Business Administration at high schools and technical colleges before working as a controller, CPA auditor, management consultant and Senior Manager, CEO and Director in the German industry.
 Later, he served as a Senior Government Official (Regierungsdirektor) for the Higher Education Department of the Ministry of the Interior and as a Lecturer, Senior Lecturer and Professor at several universities.
 As Associate Professor of Business Administration, Economics and Governance in Cologne, Dr. Sprenger-Menzel has authored several scientific textbooks in the field and teaches at Universities and Universities of Applied Sciences in Bonn, Cologne and Hamburg.
 Since the founding of the International Media Studies program, he has taught Controlling.
 His research is primarily focused on International Political Economics, Business Ethics and Controlling.
-He is a married family man.

 Module: Media Management